nyergler/nyergler.github.io/content/posts/2004-06-29-mozcc-080-now-available.md

 Installation instructions are available [here][3] .
 Note that CVS is currently down at [MozDev][4] , so you should only install from yergler.net until that comes back up and the download network is updated.
 I’ll post a notice here when that happens.

 If you are upgrading from a previous version of mozCC, it is **strongly** recommended that you uninstall and restart your browser before installing 0.8.0.
 Changes to the internal layout of mozCC have made upgrades, well, dicey.
-For that reason, I&#8217;m not enabling the &#8220;upgrade&#8221; button that appears in the preferences.
-Sorry, but I can&#8217;t find a way to make upgrades work consistently well.
+For that reason, I'm not enabling the "upgrade" button that appears in the preferences.
+Sorry, but I can't find a way to make upgrades work consistently well.
 If you have any questions about this, [drop me a line][5]  .

 While this is a major step forward for mozCC, there are a few known issues: